vrhovnik/azure-monitor-automation-wth/docs/00-init.md

 dotnet run
 ```

-You can test the functionality locally.
-Now to the first task from our CTO.
+You can play around with workload to see all of the features.

 # Helper links